Tannaka duality over ring spectra: Neutralized Tannaka duality for -categories

 We now state the main results of the paper.
 They will be proven in the next section.
 We will begin with the pointed case, otherwise known as \textit{neutralized} Tannaka duality for $\infty$-categories.
 We would like to study conditions on pointed rigid $R$-tensor $\infty$-categories and group stacks for which the adjunction of Lemma~\ref{pointedadjunction} is an equivalence of $\infty$-categories.
 We make use of the positive, flat and finite topologies introduced in Definition~\ref{flattopologies}.

 We begin by defining the appropriate subcategory of pointed rigid $R$-tensor $\infty$-categories which we call \textit{Tannakian}.

 \begin{dfn} Let $R$ be an $\Einfty$-ring, $C$ a rigid $R$-linear symmetric monoidal $\infty$-category and $\omega:C\ra\Mod_{R}^{\rig}$ an $R$-linear symmetric monoidal functor.
 Denote $\Ind(\omega)$ by $\who$.
-Then $\omega$ is said to be: \begin{enumerate} \item A \textit{finite fiber functor} if $\who$ is conservative and preserves (small) limits.
+Then $\omega$ is said to be~: \begin{enumerate} \item A \textit{finite fiber functor} if $\who$ is conservative and preserves (small) limits.

 Let $R$ be a connective $\Einfty$-ring.
-Then $\omega$ is said to be:
+Then $\omega$ is said to be~:

 \item A \textit{flat fiber functor} if $\who$ is conservative, creates a t-structure on $C$, is exact and whose right adjoint is t-exact.